Hamza Muhammad Khawaja v. Federation of Pakistan: Background

 In 1992, the Supreme Court of Pakistan issued an interim order prohibiting student involvement in politics, citing incidents of violence.
 Under this order, students and their parents or guardians were required to sign an affidavit pledging to refrain from political activities, failing which admission to educational institutions would be denied.
 Violations of this commitment could result in expulsion without prior notice.

 This legal framework was solidified in 1993 when the Supreme Court delivered its judgment in M. Ismail Qureshi v.
 M. Owais Qasim, Secretary General Islami Jamiat-e-Talaba Pakistan.
 The ruling upheld the mandatory affidavit and prohibited student groups from affiliating with mainstream political parties.
 Additionally, it barred students from holding positions in university statutory bodies, thereby restricting their role in policy-making alongside university administrations.

-Nearly three decades later, Hamza Muhammad Khawaja, a student leader from the Law School of the Lahore University of Management Sciences (LUMS), initiated a student movement advocating for the restoration of student unions, culminating in a petition filed in the Supreme Court, challenging the long-standing ban on student political participation and seeking its removal.
+Nearly three decades later, Hamza Muhammad Khawaja, a student from the Law School of the Lahore University of Management Sciences (LUMS) and president of the LUMS Student Policy Research Initiative, led a student movement advocating for the restoration of student unions, culminating in a petition filed in the Supreme Court, challenging the long-standing ban on student political participation and seeking its removal.